ROCm/rccl/ext-tuner/README.md

 #### 1. `name`
   Type: `const char*`
   Description: The name of the tuner.
-Used for logging purposes when (`NCCL_DEBUG=info NCCL_DEBUG_SUBSYS=tune`) are set.
+Can be used for logging purposes when (`NCCL_DEBUG=info NCCL_DEBUG_SUBSYS=tune`) are set.

 ### Functions

 #### 1. `init`

 Initializes the tuner states.
+Each communicator initializes its tuner. nNodes x nRanks = total number of GPUs participating in the collective communication

 - **Parameters**:
-  - `nRanks` (size_t): The number of ranks in the current communicator.
-Each communicator initializes its own tuner.
+  - `nRanks` (size_t): The number of ranks (GPUs) in the current communicator.
-  - `nNodes` (size_t): The number of nodes in the current communicator.
+  - `nNodes` (size_t): The number of nodes (could be a mix of local and remote nodes).
-  - `logFunction` (ncclDebugLogger_t): A log function that can be useful to integrate logging together with the NCCL core.
+  - `logFunction` (ncclDebugLogger_t): A log function that can be useful to turn on certain debugging info.

 - **Return**:
   Type: `ncclResult_t`